jgliss/pyplis/docs/intro.rst

 .. thumbnail::  ./_graphics/03_flowchart_datastructure.png
   :title:

-  Flowchart illustrating the basic architecture of pyplis
+  Flowchart illustrating the basic architecture of pyplis (note: the engine for signal dilution correction is not included here).